Kadetron/Denex/README.md

 ## Denex
-A script that scrapes information about an anime or manga from myanimelist
+A script that scrapes information about an anime or manga from myanimelist.net